goschevski/goschevski.com/content/articles/thoughts-on-css-frameworks.md

 ---
 collection: posts
-title: 'Thoughts on CSS Frameworks'
+title: Thoughts on CSS Frameworks
-description: "Developers use Foundation or Bootstrap unnecessarily, and they don't know what the output of their CSS code is.
-I will try to explain my viewpoint about these kinds of frameworks, what their flaws are, and when might be a good time to use them..."
+description: Developers use Foundation or Bootstrap unnecessarily, and they don't know what the output of their CSS code is.
+I will try to explain my viewpoint about these kinds of frameworks, what their flaws are, and when might be a good time to use them...
 createdAt: 2014-09-23
 tags:
   - css